archshift/accion/README.md

 - `filter(fn, iter)`: Keeps only selected items
 - `print!(anything)`: Prints the argument
 - `debug(anything)`: Prints the argument to the debug log

+### Purity semantics

+A function may be pure or impure.
+Impure function definitions and calls have a `!` suffix after the name.

+An impure function may only be called with the impure function call syntax.

+Any impure function call poisons the surrounding expression, rendering that expression impure as well.
+Impure expressions likewise poison their surrounding expressions.

+Pure function calls may not have an impure body expression.
+Impure function calls may have a pure or impure body.

+Arguments in the function definition are considered pure, even in impure functions.
+Arguments in a function call may be pure or impure, even in pure functions.